OffchainLabs/arbitrum-classic/docs/Node_Providers.md

     Rinkeby: https://arb-rinkeby.g.alchemy.com/v2/your-api-key

 *Not sure how to create an Alchemy API key?*
 To use Alchemy's products, you need an API key to authenticate your requests.
-For dteilaed steps of how to create one, see the [Alchemy's Documentation](https://docs.alchemy.com/alchemy/introduction/getting-started#1.create-an-alchemy-key).
+For detailed steps of how to create one, see the [Alchemy's Documentation](https://docs.alchemy.com/alchemy/introduction/getting-started#1.create-an-alchemy-key).

 ## Infura